AlaskaAirlines/AuroDocsSite/src/content/pages/gettingStarted/developers/index.md

 -- [Custom Elements Everywhere](https://custom-elements-everywhere.com/)

+## Auro Web Component Generator

+The [Design System Web Component Generator](/getting-started/developers/generator) is a project tool intended to assist developers with an easy to configure and execute Web Component development environment for the purpose of building custom elements for the Design System.

 ## Making your project Auro Ready

 When starting a new project and using Auro with web components, while there are many differences between the various frameworks, this setup is constant.

 The following steps address the basic [compliance](/support/compliance) model.

 ### Design tokens